 A version of this article was originally posted on the IDONTMIND Journal.

-All of us are impacted by racial trauma, and it plays a huge role in your daily life (maybe even more than you realize).
+All of us are impacted by racial trauma, and it plays a huge role in our daily life (maybe even more than we realize).
 Melody Li, the founder of Inclusive Therapists, shared some thoughts and a few helpful reminders as you start doing the difficult work of racial trauma healing.